A domain name is more than just an address; it’s an identity, a brand’s virtual storefront. But, like all things, domains have a beginning and an end.

-- Final Countdown: The domain is in a holding pattern for about 5 days.
-During this time, it can’t be renewed or registered by anyone else.
+- The domain has been in a holding pattern for about 5 days.
+It can’t be renewed or registered by anyone else during this time.

 Now that the domain is free from previous ownership, what happens next?
 Let’s explore its return to the open market.